Best Community Gardens and Spaces in NYC

 El Sitio Feliz

 Located in East Harlem, this community garden was founded in 1992 and was rebuilt in 2013.
-This massive 20,000 square foot space is home to a garden, playground, amphitheater, and pergola.
-The garden was heavily damaged in Hurricane Sandy and received a full overhaul after the disaster.
+This massive 20,000-square-foot space is home to a garden, playground, amphitheater, and pergola.
+The garden was heavily damaged in Hurricane Sandy and received a full overhaul after the disaster.ย

 GrowNYC Teaching Garden at Governors Island

-The Teaching Garden is open to the public on the weekends, during Governors Island open season.
+The Teaching Garden is open to the public on the weekends, during Governors Island’s open season.
 The Teaching Garden offers tours and workshops.
 This large garden boasts 20 raised vegetable beds made of environmentally friendly materials.
 Other features include a greenhouse, an outdoor kitchen, a rain garden, and fruit trees.

-All People’s Garden
+All Peopleโ€™s Garden

-One of the oldest gardens in NYC, the All People’s Garden was started in 1974.
-The garden was originally started by a volunteer who was trying to deter drug trafficking in her neighborhood.
+One of the oldest community gardens in NYC, the All Peopleโ€™s Garden was started in 1974.
+This Lower East Side garden was started by a volunteer, Olean For, who was trying to deter drug trafficking in her neighborhood.ย

 A major renovation was completed in 2003.
 A new gazebo and mural were added and many features were refinished.
-The bbq patio and tool shed were overhauled and the pathways were given new pavers.
+The BBQ patio and tool shed were overhauled and the pathways were given new pavers.

 Dorothy K McGowan Memorial Garden

 Located in Washington Heights, this memorial garden was founded in 1995.
-Dorothy McGowan was an activist who convinced the Trust for Public Land and GrowNYC to provide materials and technical assistance to the garden.
+Dorothy McGowan was an activist who convinced the Trust for Public Land and GrowNYC to provide materials and technical assistance to the garden.ย

-Randall’s Island Urban Farm
+Randallโ€™s Island Urban Farm

 This massive urban farm was created in 2010.
-This one acre farm provides schools and other groups with tremendous learning opportunities.
+This one-acre farm provides schools and other groups with tremendous learning opportunities.ย

 The farm features 72 raised vegetable gardens.
 It also contains four rice paddies and a chicken coop.
-Some of the produce that Randall’s Island yields includes cucumbers, beans, kale, artichokes, eggplants, tomatoes, corn, and peppers.
+Some of the produce that Randallโ€™s Island yields include cucumbers, beans, kale, artichokes, eggplants, tomatoes, corn, and peppers.ย

 You May Also Like